BilalAhmed-Dev/LeaderBoard/readme.md

 1. chmod 777 quickstart.sh
 2. ./quickstart.sh

+### Cloud Deployment Guide

+---

-**Cloud Deployment Guide**
+**Cloud Deployment diagram architecture** : [LeaderBoardDiagram.drawio](https://github.com/BilalAhmed-Dev/FullStack-Leaderboad-Challenge/blob/master/LeaderBoardDiagram.drawio)

 The cloud deployment guide uses Azure AKS service, you need to have a valid Azure subscription and sufficient access to the required services.

-Login to azure and open azure cloud shell, for this example we are using the bash terminal
+Login to Azure and open azure cloud shell, for this example we are using the bash terminal

 - Create Resource Group
 - New-AzResourceGroup -Name DemoResource -Location "East US"